Honduras: Crime

-Crime in Honduras is rampant and criminals operate with a high degree of impunity.
-Honduras has one of the highest national murder rates in the world; cities such as San Pedro Sula and the Tegucigalpa likewise have registered homicide rates among the highest in the world.
-The violence is associated with drug trafficking as Honduras is often a transit point, and with a number of urban gangs, mainly the MS-13 and the 18th Street gang.
-Homicide violence reached a peak in 2012 with an average of 20 homicides a day.
-Official statistics from the Honduran Observatory on National Violence show Honduras's homicide rate was 60 per 100,000 in 2015 with the majority of homicide cases unprosecuted.
+Crime in Honduras is rampant, and criminals operate with a high degree of impunity.
+Honduras has one of the highest national murder rates in the world; cities such as San Pedro Sula and the Tegucigalpa have registered homicide rates among the highest in the world.
+The violence is associated with drug trafficking as Honduras is often a transit point, and with several urban gangs, mainly the MS-13 and the 18th Street gang.
+Homicide violence reached a peak in 2012 with an average of 20 homicides per day.
+Official statistics from the Honduran Observatory on National Violence show the homicide rate was 60 per 100,000 in 2015 with the majority of homicide cases unprosecuted.
 But as recently as 2017, organizations such as InSight Crime's show figures of 42 per 100,000 inhabitants, a 26% drop from 2016 figures.

 Highway assaults and carjackings at roadblocks or checkpoints set up by criminals with police uniforms and equipment occur frequently.
 Although reports of kidnappings of foreigners are not common, families of kidnapping victims often pay ransoms without reporting the crime to police out of fear of retribution, so kidnapping figures may be underreported.

-Violence in Honduras increased after Plan Colombia was implemented and after Mexican President Felipe Calderón declared the war against drug trafficking in Mexico.
-Along with neighboring El Salvador and Guatemala, Honduras forms part of the Northern Triangle of Central America, which has been characterized as one of the most violent regions in the world.
+Violence increased after Plan Colombia was implemented and after Mexican President Felipe Calderón declared the war against drug trafficking in Mexico.
+Along with El Salvador and Guatemala, Honduras forms part of the Northern Triangle of Central America, which has been characterized as one of the most violent regions in the world.
 As a result of crime and increasing murder rates, the flow of migrants from Honduras to the U.S. also went up.
 The rise in violence in the region has received international attention.

-Roatán and the other Bay Islands have lower crime rates than the Honduran mainland.
+Roatán and the other Bay Islands have lower crime rates than the mainland.
 This has been attributed to measures taken by government and business in 2014 to improve tourist safety.
 In the less populated region of Gracias a Dios, narcotics-trafficking is rampant and police presence is scarce.
 Threats against U.S. citizens by drug traffickers and other criminal organizations have resulted in the U.S. Embassy placing restrictions on the travel of U.S. officials through the region.